Keyboard shortcuts

 Storage backends

-Remote SPARQL endpointProductionFederated data, existing institutional triple stores
+Remote SPARQL endpointHTTP SPARQL against Fuseki, Oxigraph, Blazegraph, …ProductionFederated data, existing institutional triple stores

-Prisma (PostgreSQL, SQLite, others)ProductionInternal tools, classical web applications
+Prisma (PostgreSQL, SQLite, others)Typed ORMProductionInternal tools, classical web applications

-The SPARQL backend supports multiple dialects (standard SPARQL 1.1, Oxigraph, Blazegraph, Allegro) selectable per deployment.
+The SPARQL path supports multiple dialects for remote and Oxigraph backends (standard SPARQL 1.1, Oxigraph, Blazegraph, Allegro) selectable per deployment.
+Comunica-backed stores use standard SPARQL 1.1.

 Browser/server symmetry